Thrust alternatives and similar libraries

 }

-This code sample computes the sum of 100 random numbers in parallel:
+This example demonstrates computing the sum of some random numbers in parallel:

 #include <thrust/host_vector.h>